tdilauro/Simplified-wiki/AdobeVendorID.md

 # Connect to the SimplyE Vendor ID server

 This is the cheap option, but you can only choose it if you're using SimplyE as your OPDS client.
-In this option you are delegating the job of issuing Vendor IDs to NYPL.
+In this option you are delegating the job of issuing Adobe IDs to NYPL.

 * `vendor_id`: This is the literal string "NYPL".
+You are getting Adobe IDs from NYPL and not some other source.
 * `library_uri`: A URI that represents your library.
 The URL to your library's website is fine.
 This lets NYPL distinguish between your patrons and another library's patrons.
 * `secret`: A secret string that is shared between you and NYPL.
 This lets NYPL verify that a request actually came from you and is not someone trying to hack the system.

 ```
+"integrations" : {
 	"Adobe Vendor ID" : {
 	    "vendor_id" : "NYPL",
             "library_uri" : "http://my-library.org/",
             "secret" : "29789882ff0ea36dc7bdf15232f3021e"
+	}
 }
 ```

 ## How it works